 FAMOUS RIDERS AT ENDURANCE LEGENDS

-Freddie will also be presenting the trophies to the 4hr endurance race winning teams on the stage in the Endurance Legends marquee immediately after the 4hr race ends at 7pm
+Terry will also be presenting the trophies to the 4hr endurance race winning teams on the stage in the Endurance Legends marquee after the 4hr endurance race.

 Steve 'Stavros' Parrish - former Grand Prix racer and team mate to Barry Sheene on a Suzuki in the 1977 500cc world championship before becoming the 1978 500cc ACU 'Gold Star' Champion.
 He also won the Shell 500 title in both 1979 and 1980, and the British Superbike title in 1981.